RMichaelSwan/MogrifierLSTM/README.md

 ### My LSTM (made from scratch; slow)

-*automatic early stopping never reached criteria for stop*
+*automatic early stopping never reached criteria for stop in 210 epochs, though may have been close*
 <pre><code>
  'best_epoch': 207,
  'training_epochs': 209,